fablabbcn/fablabbcn-legacy-web/_posts/news-post/minimakerfaire2016review.md

 ![]({{site.baseurl}}{{ site.url }}/img/blog/blog_loop_latest/makersfaire2016/dsc_5949.png)

 As announced, last 7th of February the Mini Maker Faire Barcelona 2016 took place at CosmoCaixa.
 It reached 7000 visitors and XXXX exhibitors.

-XXXXX of them are directly related with Fab Lab Barcelona,
+Part of them are directly related with Fab Lab Barcelona as Alumni or collaborations with our project managers, like: **[Fab Lab Sant Cugat](http://fablab-sant-cugat.webflow.io/)**, **[Twistab](http://www.twistab.org)**, **[N.E.R.O.](http://iaac.net/fab-labs/green-fab-lab/workshops/nero-mapping/)**, **[Open Source Beehives](http://opensourcebeehives.net/)**, etc.

-Fab Lab Barcelona also presented some of our projects and participated in different activities.
+Fab Lab Barcelona also presented some of our main projects and participated in different activities.

 ###What we did